Author Interview With Peggy Purser Freeman

 Sharing a finished story with an audience can be one of the most terrifying moments for a writer, even though that is the purpose of writing in the first place.
-Writing for children can ease this a little since they won’t pick your work apart like a critic.
-However, they can still be brutally honest.
+Writing for children can ease this a little since they won’t pick your work apart like a critic, though they can still be brutally honest.
 However, Peggy Purser Freeman’s books have been well received by both adults and children.
-Though her writer’s workshops and author visits, she has been able to expose her work to her target audience, stories that draw from her home state and personal experiences.
-Below are Freeman’s answers to my usual 10 questions.
-Be sure to check them out at her superb website.
+Through her writer’s workshops and author visits, she has been able to expose her work to her target audience, stories that draw from her home state and personal experiences.
+Below are Freeman’s answers to my 10 questions about her books and writing.
+Be sure to check them out!

 The Coldest Day in Texas, (TCU Press) one of three finalists for The Texas League of Writers Teddy Book Award, presented by First Lady Laura Bush.
-Available at the following locations: Barnes and Noble, TCU Press, Texas A&M Press Consortium, Amazon.com,PeggyPurserFreeman.com
+Available at the following locations: Barnes and Noble, TCU Press, Texas A&M Press Consortium, Amazon, and PeggyPurserFreeman.com.

 On the coldest day in Texas—February 12, 1899—Shyanne Jones and her twin sister, Shenandoah, are snowbound in their schoolhouse in the Panhandle, along with the teacher—Shyanne’s adored Miss Gibson—and Josh Paul Younger, the cutest boy in the county.
 Before rescuers can dig them out, Shenandoah’s frail heart is weakened by the severe temperature.
 Gravely ill, she whispers her only wish.
 Bracing against the storm, Josh Paul and Miss Gibson cut the one tree within miles to grant her wish, and the four celebrate Christmas ten months early.
 When Shenandoah dies, Shyanne bitterly regrets the harsh last words her sister ever heard from her.
 Shyanne’s father, having lost his property in the Civil War, drowns his sorrows in drink, and after Shenandoah’s death, deserts the family.
 Then, to Shyanne’s disgust, her mother makes her annual announcement—another baby is on the way.
 It will be the eighth child in the family.
 Guilt over Shenandoah’s death, a nervous stomach around Josh Paul that can only mean love, and rivalry with snippy Priscilla Babcock, the town’s rich girl, all combine to make Shyanne unhappy and pessimistic.
 Will she have to quit school and take care of her brothers so her mother can work, or worse, move to her grandmother’s house and become a lady?
 Or could Josh Paul be right?
 Do miracles happen and is there really a happy-ever-after?
 The Coldest Day in Texas is alive with excitement and drama, from a blizzard to a prairie fire, reunion picnics and a great jackrabbit hunt to a wagon-trip to the Palo Duro Canyon, from the death of one child to the birth of another.
 And Shyanne Jones is one of the spunkiest girls ever to race through the adventures of growing up in the Texas Panhandle.

-Cruisin' Through Life-Dip Street and Other Miracle (TanMakAli 2014) Celebrates the 50s and 60s, inspires readers of all ages.
+Cruisin' Through Life-Dip Street and Other Miracles (TanMakAli 2014) Celebrates the 50s and 60s, inspires readers of all ages.
 Family values and transports the reader back to home and heart in a Lewis Gizzard fashion.
-Amazon.com, PeggyPurserFreeman.com